 The Tax I.D.
 Number for The Wesley Chapel School is 45-3538559

 Please clearly label all of your child’s belongings with their first and last name.
-The school requires that each child bring a complete change of clothing (this does not need to be a uniform) including top, bottom, underwear, socks and shoes each semester.
-The clothing should be packed in a zip-lock bag with your child’s name written on it clearly.
+The school requires that each child bring (2) complete changes of clothing (this does not need to be a uniform) including top, bottom, underwear, socks and shoes each semester.
+The clothing should be packed in a zip-lock bag with your child’s first and last name written on it clearly.
 Replace clothes as needed.
 It is necessary that each clothing article worn or brought to school have a label with the child’s name on it.
 Please label jackets, hat/caps, lunch boxes, water bottles, backpacks etc. and any other item brought to school that needs to be returned home.
-WCMS is not responsible for personal belongings that are lost or damaged.
+WCMS is not responsible for personal belongings that are lost, stolen or damaged.

 Safety and Security

 The school takes precautionary measures to protect the health and safety of our children.
-The safety of the children is our first concern.
+The safety of the children is our primary concern.
 Staff members are required to take a course on Child CPR, First Aid, and emergency procedures.
-A first aid kit is available in all work areas at all times in case of minor injuries.
+A first aid kit is available in all classrooms and the outside patio in case of minor injuries.

 Our playground equipment meets the highest safety standards for quality and design.
 The front doors of the school are electronically locked at all times.
 Entry cannot be obtained without ringing the doorbell.
 All other entry points at the back and sides of the building are secured by a locked 6 foot fence.
 If an unknown person arrives at the front doors, the Director or other staff member will ask for proper identification.

 All children will be signed in during drop off and signed out during pick up daily.
 The teachers in class are also responsible for taking attendance of the children in their care at all times.